You did it! You finally started your own blog and you’re ready to make this thing work.

-Once a month, take a few hours out to check traffic stats, income, number of subscribers and make notes.
-Monitor your progress so that you can fine tune your strategies here and there.
+Once a month, take a few hours out to check traffic stats, income, number of subscribers and make notes of these.

 If you’re checking stats and watching to see who is reading your content too frequently, you’re wasting valuable time.